-It’s a lesson in personal finance and a lesson for life.
 If you’re facing an unknown situation and you don’t know how to trust someone, start by asking for proof.
+It’s a lesson for finance and a lesson for life.

-Stick with me here.
-Small town high school baseball provides a perfect example of how to trust an unknown source.
+Small-town high school baseball provides a perfect example of how to trust someone.

-High school baseball players are pretty inconsistent.
-That’s especially true in upstate New York, where the season starts with snow on the ground and ends only eight weeks later.
-With this lack of playing time and practice, one inconsistent skill sticks out more than the others: the ability (or lack thereof) to throw strikes.
+High school baseball players are inconsistent.
+That’s especially true near my hometown in rural upstate New York, where the season starts in snowy March and ends only eight weeks later.
+With this lack of playing time and practice, one inconsistent skill sticks out more than the others: the ability (or lack thereof) of pitchers to throw strikes.

-Throwing a strike is harder than it looks.
+Throwing a strike is much harder than it looks.

-A pitcher stands 60 feet away from home plate and has to hurl the baseball–at speed–into an imaginary box roughly 17″ by 30″.
+A pitcher stands 60 feet away from home plate and has to hurl the baseball—at speed—into an imaginary box (the “strike zone”) roughly 17″ by 30″.

-They must do this successfully three times–i.e. three strikes and you’re out–before they fail (called a ball) four times–four balls gives the batter a free walk to first base.
+They must do this successfully three times—i.e. three strikes and you’re out—before they fail four times—four failures (a.k.a. “balls”) gives the batter a free walk to first base.

-As we’ve covered, the pitchers I faced weren’t consistent.
-So I created a rule–a quick mnemonic for how to trust a pitcher: I won’t swing until after you’ve thrown me the first strike.
+The pitchers I faced weren’t consistent.
+So I created a rule – a quick shortcut – for how to trust a pitcher: I didn’t swing until after the pitcher threw me the first strike.

-Sure, some of the pitchers would throw their first pitch right down the middle.
-I would miss a great opportunity to hit the ball.
-That’s ok.
-I trusted myself enough to capitalize on one of my remaining two strikes.
+It wasn’t a perfect strategy.
+Some pitchers would throw their first pitch right down the middle and I would miss a great opportunity to hit the ball.
+But that’s not catastrophic.
+I trusted myself to capitalize on one of my remaining two strikes.

-But so many pitchers simply couldn’t throw strikes consistently enough.
-I would watch–or sometimes dodge–four consecutive balls and take my free walk to first base.
+But so many pitchers couldn’t throw consistent strikes.
+I would watch—or sometimes dodge—four consecutive balls and take my free walk to first base.
 And if you’re familiar with Michael Lewis’s Moneyball, you know how valuable free walks can be.

 Even when the pitcher did throw a strike, my rule had upsides.
 It allowed me to see more pitches, to better gauge the pitcher’s speed, and ultimately to improve my chances of getting a hit.